🛎️ High demand! Book your tuktuk now 🛺

 ABOUT COVID-19

-• 17.9% of people affected with coronavirus do not show any symptoms (link)
+• Around 17.9% of people affected by coronavirus do not show any symptoms.

-• Symptoms appear 2-14 days after exposure and the three most common symptoms are: (1) Fever, (2) Cough, (3) Shortness of Breath (WHO).
+• Symptoms typically appear 2-14 days after exposure.
+For instance, the three most common symptoms are fever, coughing, and shortness of breath (WHO).

-• 99% of people who died in Italy had other illnesses (link)
+• In Italy, 99% of the people who died from the virus had other illnesses.

-• The virus is carried by the droplets released when someone coughs or sneezes, it remains viable, or able to still infect people, in aerosols for at least three hours.
-On plastic and stainless steel, viable virus could be detected after three days.
-On cardboard, the virus was not viable after 24 hours.
-On copper, it took 4 hours for the virus to become inactivated. (link)
+• Droplets from a cough or sneeze carry the virus.
+This virus remains viable, or able to infect people, in aerosols for at least three hours.
+In addition, a viable virus could be detected on plastic and stainless steel after three days.
+However, on cardboard, the virus was not viable after 24 hours.
+On copper, the virus became inactive after four hours.

 01/04/2020 – Validity period of all visa’s extended!